United States presidential state car: 1972 Lincoln Continental

 A modified, 22 ft, 13000 lb 1972 Lincoln Continental was delivered to the White House in 1974.
+A mid-construction photo show the vehicle utilizes heavy duty components including eight lug steel rims and a full floating rear axle; equivalent to what the Ford F250 of the same time period would utilize.
 The six-passenger limousine was leased from the Ford Motor Company for per year.
 The fully loaded automobile had a 460 in3, 214 hp V8 engine; external microphones to allow occupants to hear outside noises; full armor plate; bulletproof glass; and racks for the Secret Service to store submachine guns.